wix/react-native-navigation/docs/top-level-api.md

       title: 'Screen Two'
     }
   ],
-  tabsStyle: { // optional, add this if you want to style the tab bar beyond the defaults
-    tabBarButtonColor: '#ffff00', // optional, change the color of the tab icons and text (also unselected).
-On Android, add this to appStyle
-    tabBarSelectedButtonColor: '#ff9900', // optional, change the color of the selected tab icon and text (only selected).
-On Android, add this to appStyle
-    tabBarBackgroundColor: '#551A8B', // optional, change the background color of the tab bar
-    initialTabIndex: 1, // optional, the default selected bottom tab.
-Default: 0.
-On Android, add this to appStyle },
   appStyle: {
     orientation: 'portrait', // Sets a specific orientation to the entire app.
 Default: 'auto'.
 Supported values: 'auto', 'landscape', 'portrait'
     bottomTabBadgeTextColor: 'red', // Optional, change badge text color.
 Android only
     bottomTabBadgeBackgroundColor: 'green', // Optional, change badge background color.
 Android only
     backButtonImage: require('./pathToImage.png'), // Change the back button default arrow image with provided image. iOS only
     hideBackButtonTitle: true/false // Hide back button title.
 Default is false.
-If `backButtonTitle` provided so it will take into account and the `backButtonTitle` value will show. iOS only
+If `backButtonTitle` provided so it will take into account and the `backButtonTitle` value will show. iOS only,

-  },
+    // Below tab styles are optional, add these if you want to style the tab bar beyond the defaults
+    tabBarButtonColor: '#ffff00', // optional, change the color of the tab icons and text (also unselected).
+On Android, add this to appStyle
+    tabBarSelectedButtonColor: '#ff9900', // optional, change the color of the selected tab icon and text (only selected).
+On Android, add this to appStyle
+    tabBarBackgroundColor: '#551A8B', // optional, change the background color of the tab bar
+    initialTabIndex: 1, // optional, the default selected bottom tab.
+Default: 0.
+On Android, add this to appStyle },
   drawer: { // optional, add this if you want a side menu drawer in your app
     left: { // optional, define if you want a drawer from the left